rootsid/Automated-Mailbox-Migration/README.md

 If completion time is specified in the email then that will be considered otherwise migration will be auto completed.

-After Completion of Batch an email will be triggered to Mailbox which you will provide in the beginning with GRAPH API..
+After Completion of Batch an email will be triggered to Mailbox which you will provide in the beginning with GRAPH API.